 The Association of Black Students is an organization with a rich, powerful history that all of its members should have the opportunity to know.
-View an interactive timeline of our history here or just take a second to read below!

 The first class of African-Americans was admitted in 1952.
 Unfortunately, this was a veiled and failed attempt at equality; Black students faced discrimination from all spheres.
 This all changed in 1967, with the formation of the Association of Black Students (the Association of Black Collegiates at the time).
 With the Black Manifesto of 1968, Black leaders presented Washington University leadership with a list of expectations of equality and acknowledgment.
 Among these expectations was the institution of a Black Studies program, a demand for an increase in the admittance of qualified Black students, and sufficient financial support for those admitted.
 I am happy to say that all of these expectations were well met and laid the foundation for the thriving academic and social Black community here at Washington University today.
 Forty-four years ago, students fought for our right to have the opportunities we have now.
 We encourage you to get involved in the University community.

 1892: Termination of admission of African Americans due to Jim Crow attitudes of small

 number of white students who protested their inclusion on a school trip